CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex02_Connect_Windows.md

 1. Select the **uniquenameDefender** microsoft Sentinel Workspace you created earlier.

    ![](../Media/l8e130.png)

+1. In the Microsoft Sentinel free trial activated tab, select **Ok**.

 1. In the Microsoft Sentinel left menus, scroll down to the **Content management** section and select **Content Hub (1)**.